ivanzvonkov/ml-papers/FreezeOut/README.md

 ## Main Idea

-Improve deep learning model training time by progressively decrease the learning rates of each layer to 0 starting with the first layer and ending with the last layer.
+Improve deep learning model training time by progressively decreasing the learning rates of each layer to 0 starting with the first layer and ending with the last layer.

 ## Intuition

 In deep architectures, the early layers learn simple configurations (ie. edge detectors) yet take a large portion of the training budget.
-The FreezeOut technique stems from the idea that the early layers do not require as much fine tuning.
+The FreezeOut technique stems from the idea that the early layers do not require as much fine tuning as the later layers.

 ## Math